jobs-github/slothjson/doc/en/schema/field_type.md

 **Parent:** [member](member.md)

-To specify the type of field.
+Used to describe the type of a C++ object field.

 [Previous](../schema.md)